davidsneighbour/hugo-darkskies/README.md

 *DarkSky* is a fast and feature-rich theme for GoHugo, the fastest Static Site Generator (SSG) available.
 This theme is designed to provide an exceptional user experience, while also being highly customizable.

+> [!WARNING]
+> Please be aware that until recently Darksky was my own theme.
+I am now in the process of cutting it out of my personal website and into a standalone theme.
+This process will take some time and the theme might not work as expected.
+Please be patient, use the issue tracker for quite fast help with any issues that might occur, and check back later for updates.

 ## Features and benefits

 * **Dark and Light Themes**: Automatically adapts to the visitor's system settings or personal preference.